 Any upper body workout day will require some stretching of your arms, and the good thing is that it shouldn't take you long.

-Stand as close as you can to a wall and stretch out your right arm horizontal to the ground with your palm touching the wall.
+Stand as close as you can to a wall and stretch out your right arm horizontally to the ground with your palm touching the wall.

 Now, rotate your body away from the wall and feel a stretch in your shoulder and biceps.
 You might also feel this in your chest if you push far enough.